PX4/PX4-Devguide/en/simulation/multi-vehicle-simulation.md

 ## Multiple Vehicle with Gazebo (No ROS) {#no_ros}

-To simulate (up to 10) iris or plane vehicles in Gazebo use the following commands in the terminal (from the root of the *Firmware* tree):
+To simulate multiple iris or plane vehicles in Gazebo use the following commands in the terminal (from the root of the *Firmware* tree):
 ```
 Tools/gazebo_sitl_multiple_run.sh [-m <model>] [-n <number_of_vehicles>]
 ```